mafaves/advanced_boxplot_viz/README.md

 ## Overview

 This repository provides a Python tool for creating **customizable boxplots with statistical significance bars** that are ready for **paper presentation**.
 It supports multiple p-value correction methods (Bonferroni, FDR), customizable interquartile ranges, and color palettes for better visualization of statistical comparisons.
+**Now supports automatic selection of statistical tests based on group count and normality:**
+- For 2 groups: t-test (if normal) or Mann-Whitney U (if not)
+- For 3+ groups: ANOVA (if all groups normal) or Kruskal-Wallis (if not), with pairwise post-hoc tests

 ## Features